itristenx/nova-universe/apps/beacon/nova-beacon/README.md

 ## Privacy

 See [docs/privacy-policy.md](../docs/privacy-policy.md) for data collection and retention details.
+Privacy retention window and content are driven by tenant config from Core.